Quansight-Labs/quansight-labs-site/posts/2022/02/what-do-we-need-to-write.md

 In need of encouragement?
 Remember the wise words of another team member:

-> I can't wait to read what you want to write.
+> I can't wait to read what you write.